 ON THIS PAGE

 There are many causes of constipation.
-Its range of symptoms varies slightly, depending on the underlying cause.
+The range of constipation symptoms varies slightly, depending on the underlying cause.

 This article describes the most common causes of constipation and focuses on the symptoms of the most common type, called “functional constipation”.
 This kind of constipation can be treated, in most cases, with natural remedies.